With treatment, most people with asthma can live normal lives. There are also some simple ways you can help keep your symptoms under control.

 If you need to take a lot of medicines, paying for each item individually could get quite expensive.
 You may find it cheaper to get a prescription prepayment certificate.
 This is where you pay a one-off charge for all your prescriptions over a 3- or 12-month period.

-You won't need to pay for your medicines if you don't normally pay prescription charges.
+You will not need to pay for your medicines if you do not normally pay prescription charges.
 For example, all under-16s are entitled to free prescriptions.

 Depending on how severely asthma affects you on a daily basis, you may be entitled to some benefits, such as:

 - Employment and Support Allowance – a benefit paid to people who are not able to work because of ill health or disability

 - Personal Independence Payment – a benefit that helps with some of the extra costs caused by long-term ill health or a disability if you're aged 16 to 64

 - Attendance Allowance – a benefit for help with the extra costs you may have if you're 65 or over and have a physical or mental disability, and need someone to help look after you

 If you're on a low income, you may also be entitled to some help with healthcare costs.

 If you develop asthma because of your work, and this is fully documented by your doctor and your employer, you can make a claim for Industrial Injuries Disablement Benefit.